CRT Board of Directors

 Mr Peter Leonhardt has been a non-executive director and business adviser for over 20 years.

-His prior experience encompassed thirty-five years in professional practice as a Chartered Accountant with PricewaterhouseCoopers, including over twenty years as a partner of the firm and positions in four offices in Australia and overseas.
+His prior experience encompassed 35 years in professional practice as a Chartered Accountant with PricewaterhouseCoopers, including over 20 years as a partner of the firm and positions in four offices in Australia and London.

-From 1991 to 1999 he was a Member of the State Council of the AICD and is a Life Fellow.
+From 1991 to 1999 he was a Member of the State Council of the Australian Institute of Company Directors and is a Life Fellow.

-Ruth Ganss is the Head of the Cancer Microenvironment Laboratory at the Harry Perkins Institute for Medical research, former Head of the Perkins Cancer Division (2014-2021), and holds a professorial appointment at the University of Western Australia.
+Ruth Ganss is the Head of the Cancer Microenvironment Laboratory at the Harry Perkins Institute for Medical Research and holds a professorial appointment at the University of Western Australia.

 Ruth obtained her PhD at the University of Heidelberg/Germany in 1994 and, over the last 30 years, has conducted internationally competitive cancer research in Germany, the US and since 2006 in Australia.
-Her current research activities focus on translational anti-cancer aspects of stromal remodelling and immunotherapy.
+Her current research activities focus on translational anti-cancer aspects which combine stromal remodelling and immunotherapy.

 In 2014, Ruth received the inaugural Cancer Council WA “Cancer Researcher of the Year” Award and has been a CCWA Board Director since 2019.
-She has held leadership positions in national and international research and scientific advisory committees.
-She has served on the CRT Board since 2018.
+She has held leadership positions in national and international research and scientific advisory committees with a strong commitment to the not-for-profit sector.
+Ruth is a Graduate of the Australian Institute of Company Directors (GAICD) and has served on the CRT Board since 2018.

 Dr Joost Lesterhuis MD, PhD

-Dr (Willem) Joost Lesterhuis is Program Head Cancer Research at Telethon Kids Institute, where he also leads the Sarcoma Translational Research team.
+Dr (Willem) Joost Lesterhuis is Scientific Director of the Cancer Centre at The Kids Institute of Australia, where he also leads the Sarcoma Translational Research team.
 He is an Adjunct Associate Professor at The University of Western Australia and has a background as a dual-trained medical oncologist and basic researcher in tumour immunology and cancer biology.

 Joost obtained his MD at the Free University in Amsterdam 2001, and completed his medical oncology specialisation and his PhD in cancer immunology at the Radboud University in Nijmegen, The Netherlands in 2010.
 From 2011-2012 he was a visiting post-doc at the University of Western Australia.
 Since 2013, when he and his family moved permanently to Australia, he has been a fulltime researcher.
 His research focuses on identifying new effective treatment combinations in sarcoma and other cancers, focusing on immunotherapy.

-Joost is a Simon Lee Fellow and NHMRC Investigator, he published over 70 peer-reviewed publications, and translated several of his laboratory findings into clinical trials.
+Joost published over 80 peer-reviewed publications, translated several of his laboratory findings into clinical trials, and is co-founder and director of Setonix Pharmaceuticals.
 He was awarded an NHMRC Excellence Award in 2017.